 For comparison, Ubuntu lets you choose whether to install grub in the MBR, or as the second stage loader, or not at all.

-Updated by Olivier Pinard almost 10 years ago
+Updated by Olivier Pinard about 10 years ago

 Thx ! _

 I will like to help you on the future.
 Now i will begin (i think the word was programming, coding ?) next fall.
 Now, I can just help you for traduction for english to french and in some month to spanish and after dutsh (?) and more later Japanese.
 (That is some student dream).

 Because the illumos kernel are not supported be grub2 by default, I needed to does a chainloader +1 from grub1.

 You will need to mods Grub2 source code for reconized the kernel.
 I will not be easy job I think.
 I am just able to use a terminal.